 The Master of Education (Counselling Psychology) program is designed to provide training for people who want to develop professional skills and certification in counselling psychology.
 The emphasis of the program is on the provision of counsellor training for those individuals who aspire to be a Canadian Certified Counsellor or Registered Psychologist.

 A background in teaching is not required.
 The MEd (Counselling Psychology) program accepts applications every year.

 As a student in this program you will

-Related Program: The Faculty of Education also offers a Master of Counselling program in a blended-delivery format with cohorts starting every other year.
+Related Program: The Faculty of Education also offers a Master of Counselling program in a blended-delivery format.